Admissions

 • Does EB provide a Transitional Kindergarten (TK)?

 Because we are following the French educational system, EB children are able to enter Kindergarten classrooms at age 4; as long as they are turning 5 years old by December 31st.
-This is a huge advantage because children can be placed in the program that is appropriate for their development.
+They are given a Transitional Kindergarten enrollment contract.

 When we have “Fall Baby” candidates, we look closely at the child’s readiness, we have discussions with parents and we welcome the child for a group evaluation.
 Sometimes we decide to place the child in a Moyenne Section classroom (Pre-Kindergarten program) and sometimes if we feel the child is ready, we will enroll them in Kindergarten.